pateketrueke/svql/README.md

 <!-- we can use {#await promise}...{/await} -->
 ```

-Refetching of queries can be done through reactive statements, e.g.
+Refetching of queries can be done through reactive statements:

 ```html
 <script>